neuledge/engine-js/packages/engine/README.md

 # 👋 Introduction

-[Neuledge](https://neuledge.com) is an powerfull language that simplifies data management and enhances data integrity for databases.
+[Neuledge](https://neuledge.com) is an powerful language that simplifies data management and enhances data integrity for databases.
 It enables you to define your data models and business logic in a precise and customizable way.
 The schema language supports customizable scalar types, providing type-safe data models and ensuring that you always get the data you expect.

 With Neuledge, you can create different states for the same entity, each with its own set of fields and mutations.
 These states are stored and accessed from the same table, with an abstraction layer that defines which fields are needed for each state.
 For example, you can define a "DraftPost" state with a set of fields and mutations, and then create a "PublishedPost" state that inherits from "DraftPost" and adds more fields and restrictions necessary for published posts.